No Fees

 • The insurance company isn’t exactly on your side, and you shouldn’t proceed as if it is.
 Insurance companies are paid to cover losses like the ones you’ve suffered, but they are also in the business of generating revenue, which often amounts to whittling away at settlement offers and even denying claims from the outset.
 When it comes to the insurance company, always proceed with extreme caution.

-• Just as the insurance rep is adept at eliciting the responses he or she is looking for, your experienced personal injury attorney is adept at dealing with the insurance company and thwarting its tactics related to diminishing your settlement amount.
+• Just as the insurance rep is adept at eliciting the responses they’re is looking for, your experienced personal injury attorney is equally adept at dealing with the insurance company and thwarting its tactics related to diminishing your settlement amount.
 Your attorney has the knowledge, commitment, and resources to successfully negotiate with the insurance company on behalf of your claim’s most favorable resolution.
 Your attorney’s efforts will likely include timely providing the insurance representative with paperwork and documentation, obtaining evidence at the scene of the accident (including eyewitness testimonies), retaining expert witnesses in support of your claim, and doing much more.

 • Finally, it’s important to recognize that an early settlement offer is very likely indicative of an attempt on the part of the insurance company to play on your desperation and to bypass having to pay you what your claim is actually worth.
 With time, the full extent of your catastrophic injury will become more apparent, and your full range of damages in their entirety will be difficult to ignore.
 Early on, however, the insurance company knows that you’re drowning in medical bills and that you may be just desperate enough to accept a lowball offer.
 Don’t sign off on a settlement offer until you’ve had a dedicated personal injury attorney at Boohoff Law in Seattle give you the go-ahead.